flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 **When we design software, we aim to accommodate what users feel, believe and value.
 That means we anticipate a value environment.
 The technical environment then follows our design as in "form follows function".
 Therefore, the value environment is paramount.** Fear not, we're not trying to resurrect the waterfall model here, we only depict logical dependence and importance, not sequence.

-To bring this back to earth: The reason Instagram has mobile phones as a technical environment is not that the respective developers are tired of JavaScript.
+To bring this back to earth: The reason Instagram has mobile phones as a basic tech environment is not that the respective developers are tired of JavaScript.
 Instagram runs on mobile phones because people documenting their lifes is a pretty mobile use case.

 So we can make two assessments of the nature of code:

 1. Code represents the value it generates as well as the technology to which it adapts.
 2. The value it generates is the ultimate purpose of code, so technology is secondary.

 This result took only a subtle (almost self-evident) step in terms of analysis, yet it allows for a leap in terms of practical implications.
-If we truly let the fact sink in that code represents *real* things, and if our thinking truly is "customer centric", then many daily questions in the trenches of code production answer themselves, from naming and ordering over optimization and organization to high-level architecture.
+If we truly let the fact sink in that code represents *real* concepts, and if our thinking truly is "customer centric", then many daily questions in the trenches of code production answer themselves, from naming and ordering over optimization and organization to high-level architecture.